Introduction:

 As with the R134a heat pump, the gaseous refrigerant flows from the compressor through the heating condenser and the evaporator, where the heat from the refrigerant is transferred to the incoming interior air.

-6. Air-water heat pump:
+6. Air-to-water heat pump:

 As in situation 6, the heat pump can absorb heat from the outside air, but in this situation heat is also extracted from the cooling system of the HV battery pack.

-Via the compressor and the open shut-off valve AK4, the refrigerant is routed to the heat condenser and the evaporator, where it releases heat to the incoming interior air.
+Via the compressor and the open shut-off valve AK4, the refrigerant is directed to the heating condenser and the evaporator, where it releases heat to the incoming interior air.
 At the same time, the refrigerant flows via EV1 through the gas cooler at the front of the car, where it absorbs heat from the outside air, and via EV2, where it absorbs heat from the cooling system of the HV system.

 7. Water heat pump: